barsanuphe/librariansync/README.md

 ### Configuration

-*librarian.py* uses a file, library.yaml, for both configuration and ebook database.
+*librarian.py* uses a configuration file, librarian.yaml.

 To begin, a minimal example configuration would be: